There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 When I was a little girl, I had big dreams from the beginning, and I wanted to make every little thing a party.
 Not just for me and everyone else, but for one side of my family, this didn’t fit their materialistic culture.

-As a child, I quickly learned that my desire to see life as one big party was not “normal”.
+As a child, I quickly learned that my desire to see life as one big party was not “normal.”

 How sad?
 But don’t worry, this girl has now grown into a queen, and this queen is fully aware that life is meant to be lived and can be treated as one big party (instead of a shopping list of possessions) you need to be considered successful)

-Enough about me, the reason I’m telling you all this is because I want to remind you to go after your dreams and celebrate life.
+Enough about me, the reason I’m telling you all this is that I want to remind you to go after your dreams and celebrate life.
 Life is meant to be lived.
 No one can tell you how to live your life.

 Some people will spit out your dreams because they’re too big to understand, but it doesn’t mean they’re too big for you in any way!
 In fact, they are the perfect size for you!
 You’ve probably heard this before, but it’s so true.
 If you can dream it, you can have it.
 Your dreams come to you for a reason, so they can be born into reality by you.